paulasilvatech/Design-to-Code-Dev/demos/01-hour-session/README.md

 2. Navigate to the starter-code directory
 3. Run `npm install` to install dependencies
 4. Run `npm start` to start the development server
-5. Follow along with the demonstration
+5. Follow along with the [step-by-step guide](./step-by-step-guide.md)

 ## Key Learning Objectives